San Francisco Travel Association

 The new sanfrancisco.travel was completely made-over from the inside out.

-The goal was to simplify and streamline the user experience.
-We repackaged existing content and collapsed the navigation into just three categories—Explore, Plan & Search.
-The idea was to turn the website into a travel-planning tool that could be used both for individuals and for group meetings & trade travel.
+To meet our goal of simplifying and streamlining the user experience, we repackaged existing content and collapsed the navigation into just three categories—explore, plan and search.
+The idea was to turn the website into a travel-planning tool that could be used for individuals, group meetings and trade travel.

 > A visual map function, which gives users greater contextual relevance as they plan their trip, and later as they enjoy San Francisco.

-> A more intuitive navigation, which is intended to guide the user from one step in the travel planning process to the next—from initial research, to deciding where to stay, then choosing where to dine and where to go—inspiring the consumer to discover new content throughout the platform.
+> A more intuitive navigation, which is intended to guide the user from one step in the travel planning process to the next.
+From initial research, to deciding where to stay, to choosing where to dine and where to go, we sought to inspire the consumer to discover new content throughout the platform.

 > A responsive design system.
 Travelers today may start their travel research on a desktop, book a hotel through a tablet, and later rely on their mobile device to navigate around the city.
 The new sftravel.com offers the same user experience across all devices.

-A key design challenge was how the San Francisco Travel Association would curate and organize content from its 1,500+ partners—the member businesses that pay to promote its products and services.
+A key design challenge was how the San Francisco Travel Association would curate and organize content from its 1,500+ partners—the member businesses that pay to promote their products and services.